 Generally, if, for any taxable year, at least 75% of our gross income is passive income, or at least 50% of the value of our assets is attributable to assets that produce passive income or are held for the production of passive income, including cash, we would be characterized as a passive foreign investment company, or PFIC, for U.S. federal income tax purposes.
 For purposes of these tests, passive income includes dividends, interest, and gains from the sale or exchange of investment property and rents and royalties other than rents and royalties which are received from unrelated parties in connection with the active conduct of a trade or business.
-If we are characterized as a PFIC, U.S. holders of the ADSs may suffer adverse tax consequences, including having gains realized on the sale of the ADSs treated as ordinary income, rather than capital gain, the loss of the preferential rate applicable to dividends received on the ADSs by individuals who are U.S. holders, and having interest charges apply to certain distributions by us and the proceeds of sales of the ADSs.
+If we are characterized as a PFIC, U.S. holders of the ADSs may suffer adverse tax consequences, including having gains realized on the sale of the ADSs treated as ordinary income, rather than capital gain, the loss of the preferential rate applicable to dividends received on the ADSs.
 See Item 10.E "Taxation" of this annual report for additional details.

 Our status as a PFIC will depend on the composition of our income (including whether we receive certain non-refundable grants or subsidies and whether such amounts and reimbursements of certain refundable research tax credits will constitute gross income for purposes of the PFIC income test) and the composition and value of our assets, which may be determined in large part by reference to the market value of the ADSs, which may be volatile, from time to time.
-Our status may also depend, in part, on how quickly we utilize the cash proceeds from our U.S. initial public offering.
-Based on the current composition of our gross income and assets and on reasonable assumptions and projections, we believe that it is more likely than not that we would not have been considered a PFIC for our taxable year ending December 31, 2020; and, based on a similar analysis, we do not expect to be considered a PFIC for these years or any future taxable year.
+Based on the composition of our gross income, assets, activities, and market capitalization in 2021, and on reasonable assumptions, we believe that it is more likely than not that we were not a PFIC for our taxable year ending December 31, 2021.
+However, there can be no assurance that we will not be a PFIC for our current taxable year ending December 31, 2022 or for any prior or future taxable year.
+Our U.S. counsel expresses no opinion regarding our conclusions regarding our PFIC status.